dwwatson1/MechaCar_Statistical_Analysis/README.md

 * Given the model's ```p-value of 5.35e-11```, which is lower than the 0.05 assumed statistical significance, there is strong evidence **against the null hypothesis** (slope = 0).
 Therefore, we can accept the alternative hypothesis that the **slope is not 0**.
 * The model's ```r-squared value of .7149``` means that about 71% of the variance in mpg predictions can be explained by this model, while 29% cannot.
 In other words, the variables of vehicle length, spoiler angle, ground clearance, and AWD have a strong positive association with mpg.
 Therefore, this model effectively predicts mpg of MechaCar prototypes.

-## Summary Statistics on Suspension Coils
+## Deliverable 2 - Summary Statistics on Suspension Coils

 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Looking at the PSI data for all three manufacturing lots, provided in the PSI summary chart below, we see that the ```variance of the suspension coils is 62.69 pounds per square inch```.
 Therefore, it does not exceed the design specification of 100 pounds per square inch.